FC Grenoble Rugby

 The Football Club de Grenoble Rugby (FCG) is a French rugby union club based in Grenoble and founded in 1892.

-FCG was champion of France in 1954 and runner-up in 1918 and in 1993 during a controversial final, being deprived of the title of champion of France following a refereeing error.
+FCG was champion of France in 1954 and runner-up in 1993 during a controversial final, being deprived of the title of champion of France following a refereeing error.

 The club also won the Challenge Yves du Manoir in 1987 and was finalist in 1969, 1986 and 1990.

 FC Grenoble played in the Top 14, the top level of the French league system, for the 2019–2020 season, but were relegated to Pro D2 at the season end.

 Grenoble have played home matches at the Stade des Alpes (capacity 20,068) since 2014–2015.
 The club's colors are red and blue.

-The FCG is currently chaired by Nicolas Cuynat.
+The FCG is currently chaired by Patrick Goffi.

-The first team is supervised by several specialists: Fabien Gengenbacher as head coach, Nicolas Nadau senior coach, Arnaud Héguy forwards coach and Jean-Noël Perrin scrum coach.
+The first team is supervised by several specialists: Aubin Hueber as head coach, Nicolas Nadau senior coach, Patrick Pézery forwards coach and Tom Palmer defence coach.